 Buddha statues usually depict the Varada mudra when seated by stretching the right hand over the right knee.
 Additionally, the right hand is flat and the palm is facing forwards away from the body.

-Furthermore, Buddha statues displaying the Varada mudra can be seated, standing or walking.
-The Varada mudra is displayed with one hand.
-As a result, the deity is commonly displaying a second mudra with the other hand.
+The Buddha can display the Varada mudra while seated, standing or walking.
+Since Varada mudra is displayed with only one hand the deity is commonly displaying a second mudra with the other hand.

-Another classic example of the Varada mudra is depicted by Medicine Buddha (Bhaisajyaguru).
-The Medicine Buddha uses the mudra to signify granting the gift of medicine to sentient life.
-Additionally, Medicine Buddha holds a sprig of the myrobalan plant in between the thumb and forefinger of his right hand.
+Symbolically, the Medicine Buddha holds a sprig of the myrobalan plant in between the thumb and forefinger of his right hand while displaying the mudra.

-The myrobalan plant was used as an herbal remedy in ancient India to treat disorders such as skin disease, infection, and eye disorders.
-It was very effective, so much so that it is still widely used today.
+The myrobalan plant is an ancient herbal remedy that is still effectively used today.
+It is recommended to treat disorders such as skin disease, infection, and eye disorders.

 Medicine Buddha Varada Mudra